Tony-Luu/Tony-Luu/index.md

 Source Code: [Link](https://github.com/Tony-Luu/Calor-Sourcecode){:target="_blank"}\
 Problems and Solutions: [Link](https://github.com/Tony-Luu/Games-Portfolio/blob/gh-pages/Calor%20Problems%20and%20Solutions.md){:target="_blank"}

 Calor is a 2D game project made during the Winter GameJam 2020 hosted from a Discord community called Game Dev London which started as a games development meetup in London many years ago.
-This gamejam lasted from 27th November to 6th December so the event lasted for an entire week and approximately had 40 hours to create a game.
-The theme for this was called "Warmth" so I teamed up in a group of 6 (including myself) to brainstorm various ideas associated with the word to generate interesting ideas.
-My responsbility in the team was to implement gameplay mechanics, controls, and include all of the art and sound assets my team created for this game.
+This gamejam lasted for approximately 40 hours throughout one week.
+The theme for the gamejam was called "Warmth" so I teamed up in a group of 5 to brainstorm various ideas associated with the word to generate interesting ideas.

+- The animation for the character at 00:07 was created using the animation tool in Unity to animate the walking animation frame by frame then I had to use the animator to create transitions to trigger that animation.
+I had to create a Finite State machine to manage the conditions for all of the animations shown in the video such as: jumping, landing, swinging the torch, dragging and pushing the crate.
+I also included sound effects for the walking and jumping animations.

+- At 00:14, I created the torch by using a particle effect attached with a fire texture on it.

+- I coded an audio player to change the background music at 00:22 whenever the player enters a new area.

+- The campfire being lit by the character's torch swing at 00:30 is a checkpoint so when the character dies, it will respawn at that point.

+- The hanging vine being set alight at 00:46 was made by a particle collision which triggers a flaming particle effect which follows the burning vine.
+The vine shrinks while the flaming particle effect follows the direction of the vine which melts the icicles that makes them fall down into the dark pit.
+This provides a platform for the player to reach the other side of the area.

+- At 1:01, the character's torch swing melts the block of ice was made by using particle collision which reduces the scale of the ice blocks.

+- An ending video is played at 1:06 once the player reaches the end of the ice cave and loops back to the beginning of the game once the ending video finishes.

 ## Infinite Defender